 This is a course intended to help the student succeed in college.
 Topics such as stress management, communications training for the handicapped, career exploration techniques, or educational concerns of adult students may be included.
-This course may be repeated for credit.
+This course may be repeated during the same semester for a maximum of three credits